310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori serious %}
-Hmmm...
-So that hot-blooded heroic stuff you do really *was* an act all along, huh...
-Well, I figured it was...
+Hmmm… So that hot-blooded heroic stuff you do really *was* an act all along, huh… Well, I figured it was…

 It felt so fake to see you act that way.
 Like, I’d keep thinking there’s no way a person like this actually exists in real life.
 You always acted as if a camera was recording you—

 {% endbubble %}
 {% bubble Chiaki awkward %}
-Yeah, it’s kind of embarrassing...
-But in that sense, it’s incredible how you can act so naturally all the time.
+Yeah, it’s kind of embarrassing… But in that sense, it’s incredible how you can act so naturally all the time.

 {% endbubble %}
 {% bubble Midori2 %}
-You say that like it’s a good thing...
-I just find acting a pain to do...
-There was nothing I wanted so badly that I’d go through the effort of doing that.
+You say that like it’s a good thing… I just find acting a pain to do… There was nothing I wanted so badly that I’d go through the effort of doing that.

 But things are different now.
 I have something I want—something I wanna get no matter *what* it takes.